-Objective 9.1 Sourcewise will fund two full-time Care Manager positions, supervised by the Director Information Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 & Awareness to administer the Family Caregiver Support Program which focuses to provide unpaid ⊠2020-2021 □Yes family caregivers access to a network of resources and services based on their unique situation.
-The ⊠2021-2022 ⊠No Care Manager completes an assessment; informs the caregiver of service availability, coordinates of □2022-2023 services, and supportive counseling for caregivers.
-Through the administration of respite services the FCSP Care Manager's goal is to support the family caregiver by reducing stress and improving their mental and emotional well-being. □2023-2024 (Reference to Priorities 8-2, 2a, 7)
+support, respite, and supplemental services Objective 9.1 Sourcewise will fund two full-time Care Manager positions, including 1 full-time Supervising Care Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 Manager to administer the Family Caregiver Support Program which focuses to provide unpaid family ⊠2020-2021 □Yes caregivers access to a network of resources and services based on their unique situation.
+Sourcewise ⊠2021-2022 ⊠No FCSP will utilize technology to enhance access to ⊠2022-2023 services and resources to improve measurements of success and interventions to support caregivers.
+The □2023-2024 Care Manager completes an assessment; informs the caregiver of service availability, coordinates of services, and supportive counseling for caregivers.
+Through the administration of respite services, the FCSP Care Manager's goal is to support the family caregiver by reducing stress and improving their mental and emotional well-being.
+(Reference to Priorities 8-2, 2a, 7)